Adharshila - A Sustainable Community Learning Center

 Adharshila - BMRForum Architecture was founded in 2013, to cater to all requirements for disciplines of contemporary design.
 It’s run by founding partners Suparna Ghosh and Jensil John--both graduates of the Politecnico di Milano.
 It has received a citation for the Young Designers Competition 2015 in the interior design category at the 361-degree architecture conference organized by Indian Architect and Builder magazine for their project ‘Shaatika-SariBoutique’ in Delhi.

-In this interview, the BMR team discusses Adharshila--a contemporary project constructed using traditional techniques in a sustainable way.
+In this interview, the Building Material Reporter team discusses Adharshila--a contemporary project constructed using traditional techniques in a sustainable way.

 Adharshila - BMR